GLab/tomato-screencasts/README.md

 Depends on the avconv command to be installed on the computer.
 usage: build.py [-i KEY] [-c] -t TARGET_DIRECTORY

-## the output of the builder
+## json

+Use the `--json` option to produce JSON metadata files.
-for each screencast key, it creates a folder named `key` and a descriptor file named `key.json`.
+For each screencast `key`, it creates a folder named `key_media` and a descriptor file named `key.json`.
 The descriptor is of the format:
 ```
 {
   "title": "Basic Usage",